You’ve signed the Agreement of Purchase and Sale. What’s next?

-- If you don’t have a lawyer, choose a real estate lawyer now.
+- If you don’t have a lawyer, choose a real estate lawyer.
 Carefully review all fees and disbursements, land transfer tax, mortgage deductions, adjustments and other closing costs with your real estate lawyer.

 - Fulfill all outstanding conditions in your offer, such as home inspection or financing.
 Ensure that you keep the offer valid.